Japan gained influence in China by seizing the concessionary areas of what European power during World War I?

 E) Chinese philosophers thought that imperialism was the last stage of capitalism.

-15) Which 0£ the following organizations and publications was NOT associated with the early Marxist movement in China?
+Which of the following organizations and publications was NOT associated with the early Marxist movement in China?

 A) New Youth